vyombhatt/vyombhatt/README.md

 - Priamry Scirpting Language - Python
 - Msc.
 Data Science at LJMU
-- Passionate for learning and implementing Data Science concepts on real-life applications to solve business challenges
+- Passionate for learning and implementing data science concepts on real-life applications to solve business challenges